Dr. Nelson plans to admit a new graduate student for the Fall 2023 semester pending approval of funding.

 Graduate Student Applicant Frequently Asked Questions (FAQ)

-Thank you for considering Stony Brook University for graduate school and me as a potential graduate mentor!
-I am very dedicated to mentorship and teaching, and I aim to be as transparent as possible in the application process.
+Thank you for considering Stony Brook University for graduate school and me as a potential mentor!
+I am very dedicated to mentorship, teaching, and training, and I aim to be as transparent as possible in the application process.
 Below are some of the most common questions I receive from prospective graduate students.
 The answers provided are specific to me as a mentor and my lab and might differ from other faculty in the department.
 I am very lucky to receive a large number of email inquiries from prospective graduate students each summer/fall.
 Because of the large number of emails, I am not able to hold individual phone/video calls prior to the application deadline.
-Please feel free to email me (firstname.lastname@example.org) if you have any additional questions that are not addressed below.

 Do you only accept clinical psychology graduate students?